 - 1 cup Coconut Cream

-2.)
-If you don't have a piping bag then add the warmed caramel to a ziploc bag and cut off a small corner and pipe it through the hole.
+1.)
+If you don't have enough pecans for the crust you can easily substitute with different nuts.
+Walnuts, macadamia, and almonds will work well for it.2.)
+If you don't have a piping bag then add the warmed caramel to a Ziploc bag and cut off a small corner, and pipe it through the hole.

 Looking for some more holiday recipes?
 Try these :)